-Having said this, the States of the world agreed in the 1920s in foreign policy on the one hand bilaterally, on the other hand to a certain extent implicitly by de facto action or acceptance of the compromise that the industrialized nations or residence States in principle retain the full right of taxation for international tax issues and that therefore the international tax system should be left as it used to be.
-On company level there are only two exceptions, one being that if the threshold for establishing a permanent establishment at source is exceeded and, on the other hand, where direct investments were made through shareholdings, the granting of capital or licenses in the source State, which demonstrate a certain participation in the on the market in the source country.
-In this respect the right to tax at source can be restricted, however, by giving the source State limits for determining the tax rate.
+Having said this, in the 1920s, states around the world were in agreement bilaterally, implicitly or de facto.
+A compromise was accepted that the industrialized nations or residence states in principle should retain the full right of taxation for international tax issues and that therefore the international tax system should remain as it was.

+As far as a company is concerned, there are only two exceptions to this.
+One exception is if the threshold for the creation of a permanent establishment at source is exceeded.
+The other exception is where direct investments are made through shareholdings, or through the granting of capital or licenses in the source state, and this demonstrates a certain participation in the market in the source country.
+In this respect, the right to tax at source can be restricted by giving the source state limits for determining the tax rate.

-In a nutshell: The residence States should in principle be allowed to levy taxes on income, while the source States as market States have privilege of turnover tax (as well as any customs duties and other import duties), which should cover the resident companies for their supplies and other benefits in the source State.
-These considerations then led to the following efforts of the OECD for the development of a model tax convention on the avoidance of double taxation, which became a world-wide success story.
+To sum up, the residence states should in principle be allowed to levy taxes on income, while the source states, as market states, have the privilege of turnover tax (as well as any customs duties and other import duties).
+This should cover the resident companies for their supplies and other benefits in the source state.
+These considerations led to the efforts of the OECD to develop a model tax convention on the avoidance of double taxation and this became successful around the world.

 Self-Check Questions